-This website provides an opportunity for interested individuals and organisations to view information about the Government’s proposals for the Birmingham Airport Inland Border Facility.
+This page provides an opportunity for interested individuals and organisations to view information about the Government’s proposals for the Birmingham Airport Inland Border Facility.

 We wanted to let you know that we will be carrying out some minor enabling works at the site which do not require planning permission.

-These preparations are important to ensure that the site can be ready for the 1 January 2021 to help support readiness for the end of the transition period.
+These preparations are important to ensure that the site can be ready for the 1st of January 2021 to help support readiness for the end of the transition period.

 All works will be carefully carried out to minimise any potential impacts on local residents.